-3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!
+3 days in Berlin may not be enough time to see this huge city, but you can still see a lot in that time!

-With world-famous monuments such as the Berlin Wall, the Brandenburg Gate and the Reichstag, there are plenty of places to see in Berlin!
+With world-famous monuments such as the Berlin Wall, the Brandenburg Gate and the Reichstag, there are plenty of things to do in Berlin!

-This Berlin itinerary will let you know the places you should visit and where to stay, during a visit to the city.
+This Berlin itinerary will let you know the places you should visit, the best hostels in Berlin and where to stay, during a visit to the city.

 So without further ado, let’s get into it!